David Upton was into alcohol, drugs, and gay sex for 27 years until he met Jesus

 David Upton lived the life he wanted.
-He was heavy into alcohol, drugs and fed his same-sex attraction (SSA) through sexual relationships with men.
+He was heavy into alcohol and drugs and fed his same-sex attraction (SSA) through sexual relationships with men.
 His life began to change as he went to a funeral, where he realized the one inside the casket should have been him.

 David Upton grew up going to church.
 Turning to his teens, his parent began to have problems that led to a divorce.
 When his mom remarried, they started going to church again, but it was superficial to him.

-“One Sunday, I was moved by feelings and by the music… I went down in front for the altar call.
-I didn’t really know what I was doing or understand what was really taking place…,” recalls David.
+“One Sunday, I was moved by feelings and by the music… I went down in front of the altar call.
+I didn’t know what I was doing or understand what was taking place,” David recalls.

 Praying the sinner’s prayers, that’s it?

-He was baptized two weeks after but never really understood the “doctrine of grace and mercy.”
+He was baptized two weeks later but never understood the “doctrine of grace and mercy.”
 As a result, David lived a fake Christian life.

-At 16 years old, he remembers coming to church but having sinful thoughts about other guys.
-Pretty soon, he met someone and experienced same-sex for the first time.
+At 16, he remembers coming to church but having sinful thoughts about other guys.
+He soon met someone and experienced the same sex for the first time.
 Naturally, he felt shame.
 He knew it was in but couldn’t help it.

 Kicked out of the house

-Eventually, guilt dissipated, and the homosexual lifestyle became natural to him.
+Eventually, the guilt dissipated, and the homosexual lifestyle became natural to him.
 Getting a job for the first time didn’t help either.
-With a little independence, he became rebellious and turned to drugs and alcohol.
+With some independence, he became rebellious and turned to drugs and alcohol.